lewagon/dotfiles/04-Front-End/08-Templating/03-Todo-List-Vue/README.md

 We can use a built-in directives [`v-for`](https://vuejs.org/api/built-in-directives.html#v-for).
 It's like `.each` in Ruby.
 Read the documentation, and write your code in `index.html` to render your to-do list based on `todos`.

-ℹ️ You already coded a to-do list in today's first challenge.
-You can resue some of the HTML.
+ℹ️ You already coded a to-do list in the first challenge so feel free to re-use some of the HTML you previously wrote.

 #### Attribute Binding